mrnabati/RRPN/README.md

   make
   ```

-- Download the NeScenes dataset from its [Download Page](https://www.nuscenes.org/download),
+- Download the NuScenes dataset from its [Download Page](https://www.nuscenes.org/download),
   unpack the archive files to `~/rrpn/data/nuscenes/` _without_
   overwriting folders that occur in multiple archives.
 Eventually you should
   have the following folder structure: